-The Connecticut Department of Public Health (DPH) set a Drinking Water Action Level in 2016 for PFAS that is the same as the EPA Health Advisory (70 ppt) and has added three additional PFAS (PFNA, PFHxS, PFHpA) to the group.
-The sum of this group of five PFAS must be below the target concentration of 70 ppt.
+The Connecticut Department of Public Health (DPH) set a Drinking Water Action Level in 2016 for PFAS that was the same as the EPA Health Advisory (70 ppt) at that time and included three additional PFAS (PFNA, PFHxS, PFHpA) to the group.
+The sum of this group of five PFAS was to be below the target concentration of 70 ppt.
 Any testing being done by Connecticut Water on our sources includes testing for all five PFAS compounds.

 Nearly everyone has low levels of PFOS and PFOA in their blood, likely from their widespread use in consumer products and food packaging.